The Detering Gurfield Family Scholarship

 This scholarship is intended to support students whose research focuses on climate change, alternative energies, clean technologies, geoengineering, public policy, economic analysis and/or related studies that will help lead our world to a sustainable energy model.
 Given the highly interdisciplinary processes associated with effective problem-solving, students from across the sciences and humanities are encouraged to apply.

-Applicants must be a full-time, registered undergraduate or graduate student in good academic standing (3.0 or better) at the University of Wisconsin-Madison, from any School, College, Department or Center.
+Applicants must be a full-time, registered undergraduate or graduate student in good academic standing, with a cumulative GPA of 3.0 or higher, at the University of Wisconsin-Madison, from any School, College, Department or Center.
 Students who are 1 or more years from graduation will be given consideration for this award.

 Research projects should be ongoing or completed, rather than proposed work.